Bulgaria in the Eurovision Song Contest 2012: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2012 Eurovision Song Contest on 24 August 2011.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2012 contest on 24 August 2011.
 In the past, BNT had alternated between both internal selections and national finals in order to select the Bulgarian entry.
-In 2011, the broadcaster organised a national final in order to select the Bulgarian entry for the competition, a selection procedure that continued for their 2012 entry.
+In 2011, the broadcaster organised a national final in order to select the entry for the competition, a selection procedure that continued for its 2012 entry.

 Before Eurovision

 Bŭlgarskata pesen na „Evroviziya 2012”

 Bŭlgarskata pesen v „Evroviziya 2012” (The Bulgarian song in Eurovision 2012) was the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2012.
 The competition consisted of a semi-final on 14 January 2012 and a final on 29 February 2012.
 Both shows were hosted by Milenita, Alexander Sano and Dragomir Draganov and broadcast on BNT 1 as well as online via the broadcaster's website bnt.bg.
 The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.